.Hui Zheng's CV

 Personal Home Page

 My research focuses on the health of populations, and encompasses three interconnected areas: social and policy determinants of health and dynamics of health disparities; population heterogeneity and dynamics of obesity, aging and mortality; and medical expansion and population health.

 In the first area, I investigate the impacts of macro, meso, and micro social and policy factors on health, and how these factors interact and shape trends in health disparities.
 For example, I have investigated the health consequences of income inequality; marital differences in health reporting and mortality; the role of selection vs. causation in the health process; and the health consequences of the one-child policy and unbalanced sex ratio at maturity.
 I developed and applied statistical and demographic methods to investigate the interplay of social changes, epidemiological transition, life course, cohort replacement, and population dynamics on the trends in health / mortality disparities.
 In the second area, I have investigated heterogeneity in the life course of obesity and its effect on mortality; cohort forces in the origins and pathways of health and mortality over life course; population heterogeneity and temporal trends (age, period, cohort) in mortality and life span; and the role of cohort evolution and mortality selection in the trend of demographic and biological aging.
 In the third area, I have investigated the process of medical expansion and its impact on population health, perception of health, and confidence in medicine.

-My ongoing work addresses (1) the effect of selection bias and unobserved heterogeneity in the process of health production, the trends of aging, obesity, health disparities and life expectancy; (2) the role of cohort forces in life course of health and mortality pattern; (3) the recent trend in mortality and health disparities in the U.S; (4) the effect of sex ratio and marriage market on health; (5) the effect of medical expansion on population health; and (6) working place and health.
+My ongoing work addresses (1) the effect of selection bias and unobserved heterogeneity in the process of health production, the trends of aging, obesity, health disparities and life expectancy; (2) the role of cohort forces in life course of health and mortality pattern; (3) the recent trend in mortality and health disparities in the U.S; (4) the effect of sex ratio and marriage market on health; (5) the effect of medical expansion on population health; and (6) workplace and health.